hyosung11/Launch-School/Courses/journal.md

 19:45 After dinner and cleaning up I studied a little more and finished Practice Problems: Object Creation with Prototypes

 20:10 I finished the Anki cards for Practice Problems: Object Creation with Prototypes (OLOO).
 I'm going to the couch and my MBP now.

+## 202203011 금요일

+06:01 In a study session with Alex.

+06:04 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+JS120 > Lesson 3: Object Creation Patterns > Assignment 10.
+ES6 Classes
+   * [x] 3.
+JS120 > Lesson 3: Object Creation Patterns > Assignment 11.
+Practice Problems - Classes
+   * [x] 4.
+JS120 > Lesson 3: Object Creation Patterns > Assignment 12.
+Summary
+   * [x] 4.
+SPOT Study Session
+   * [x] 5.
+Read *The Coding Career Handbook*, Chapter 6: Senior Developer
+   * [x] 6.
+JS120 > Lesson 3: Object Creation Patterns > Assignment 13.
+Lesson 3 Quiz 1
+   * [x] 7.
+JS120 > Lesson 4: Subclassing and Code Reuse Patterns > Assignment 1.
+Introduction
+   * [x] 8.
+JS120 > Lesson 4: Subclassing and Code Reuse Patterns > Assignment 2.
+Object Creation with Prototypes (OLOO)

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+Read *The Coding Career Handbook*, Chapter 6: Senior Developer
+   * [ ] 3.
+JS120 > Lesson 4: Subclassing and Code Reuse Patterns > Assignment 4.
+Subtyping with Constructors and Prototypes
+   * [ ] 4.
+JS120 > Lesson 4: Subclassing and Code Reuse Patterns > Assignment 5.
+Subtyping with Classes
+   * [ ] 5.
+JS120 > Lesson 4: Subclassing and Code Reuse Patterns > Assignment 6.
+Practice Problems: Subtyping with Classes

+3. Are there any blockers or impediments preventing you from doing your work?
+   1. Shorter study day because I have to take the kids to school and I'm playing ping pong and getting the kids after school.

+Powerful Reading

+1. Picture walk
+2. Read with care
+3. Active recall

+06:11 In study session with Alex.
+Time to get started on Assignment 4.
+Subtyping with Constructors and Prototypes.